 2. Get up, stretch your legs and refocus.
 Taking a break by walking to the restroom or break room can allow you to redirect your attention to the real reason why you are at work, to accomplish tasks in a more than satisfactory manner.

 3. If you think it’s possible, you can always go directly to the source.
 Done in a tactful and non-confrontational way, speaking to your co-worker about his/her habit in private may clear up the issue.
 You never know, you may get an apology followed by an explanation that the party did not know this was effecting you in such a way.

 4. You may not want to revisit your problems on another person, but venting your frustrations to a trusted family member or friend is yet another option.
 Your confidant may have previously gone through the same scenario and may be able to offer you the much-needed insight that you never thought was possible.

 5. Clear your mind.
 Perhaps you can bring noise-canceling ear buds, along with your favorite soothing music.
 This will allow you to create a great mental space while completing your assignments.
+You also can take a moment to close your eyes and visualize being on a white sandy beach.
 Ah!

 Working out the Kinks

 Surviving hump day and every other day at your work is important.
 Ultimately, how you handle your work situation is entirely up to you.
 The former is merely a suggested list of how you can handle a difficult situation with a co-worker.

 And, while nobody wants to be known as the person who threw a co-worker ‘under the bus,’ a compromised work ethic will eventually lead to unproductivity.
 Either way, why not nip the issue in the bud, now rather than later?
 What has been your experience with workplace dilemmas?
 Feel free to comment in the section below.